Web Gateway Configuration Guide

 page, select Web Server

-On UNIX platforms only, you can run the standalone WebGateway
+On UNIX platforms, you can run the standalone WebGateway

 based on this information.